 – advancement of Alzheimer’s disease and other neurological degenerative diseases

 The causes are preventable by improving diet and controlling environmental and lifestyle factors that may decline brainpower.

 How Is Diet Related To Mental Health And Dementia?

 The brain is a crucial part of the human body, which controls all functions within the body.
 Therefore, it requires a lot of energy and minerals for optimal performance.
 Most researchers have concluded that diet influences cognition significantly.
 Some minerals are useful in the synthesis of neurotransmitters (chemical networks that transfers signals), others help in the generation of brain cells, and others are neuroprotective – (protects nerve cells from damage).

 On the other hand, about one-third of dementia cases are due to dietary factors, according to most research.
 In addition to that, some studies denote dementia as a composite.
 These studies recognize the association of molecular and physiological mechanisms – primarily influenced by diet – leading to dementia.

 Researchers suggest that the Mediterranean dietary pattern influences dementia and improves cognition effectively.

-Let now breakdown the patterns by discussing the foods in it, which are the best foods to improve brainpower and reduce dementia.
+Let’s now break down the patterns by discussing the foods in it, which are the best food to reduce dementia and improve brainpower.

 What Are The Best 6 Foods For Brain?